IanDCarroll/fsla/README.md

 #### Getting setup with git and Github:

 GitHub is a place where open source developers can share their code and contribute to each other's projects.
 It's particularly good at this because it's set up to keep the code neat and managed though _Version Control_.
 Which means that if someone makes a mistake or add a change that breaks the code, you can roll back the change.
 And if anyone wants to fix a bug or add something, they can ask permission to do so with a _pull request_, and the owner of the project can accept and _merge_ the pull request or reject it.
 GitHub's _issues_ tab allows for developers to ask questions, flag bugs, organize work on new features, assign tasks, and more.
-Projects on GitHub are kept in _repositories_ under user or group profiles.
+Projects on GitHub are kept in _repositories_, AKA _repos_, under user or group profiles.
 The full feature list of git and GitHub are deep and interesting, but we'll start with the handful of ones you'll be using 90% of the time.

 git, on the other hand, is the code that runs locally on your computer.
 It interfaces with GitHub, but does version control on your computer.
 It's why you learned the command line if you didn't already know it.
 The command line is how you interface with git and get it to _clone_ a repository (kind of like a downloading music, but it isn't illegal) and _push_ your changes back to GitHub (kind of like uploading a cat video to facebook).